AI4Bharat/indicnlp_corpus/README.md

 **Note**

 - The vocabulary frequency files contain the frequency of all unique tokens in the corpus.
 Each line contains one word along with frequency delimited by tab.
+- For convenience, the corpus ia already tokenized using the IndicNLP tokenizer.
+You can use the IndicNLP detokenizer in case you want a detokenized version.

 ## Pre-requisites